THIS PAGE IS DEDICATED TO COMMISSONED AND DOCUMENTARY WORK

 A group of queer black and brown friends navigate coming out, sex, family, relationships and scandalous shenanigans – all while learning how to love themselves, flaws and all.
 As the characters explore alternative relationships and messy decisions, they each learn that their complex experiences push them to settle for more than GOOD ENOUGH.

-producer, director, editor
+producer, director, writer

 UNTITLED INTIMACY (2019)